 (Screenshot from fullcalendar.io)

-On the “Traditional”, to execute one simple action of opening a popup when the user selects a date interval, we need it to dispute a request to the server so we can open it, while on “Reactive” everything is processed on the client-side without the need to wait for the answer of the server.
-This brings giant improvements and avoids several requests to the server.
+In the “Traditional”, executing a simple action like opening a popup when the user selects a date interval requires a server request, whereas, in the "Reactive" approach, everything is processed on the client side without waiting for a server response.
+This brings significant improvements and reduces the number of requests to the server."

 We based on the already existing FullCalendar2 component and reused some of the implementation methods of it.
 The first step is to update the framework from version 4.0.1 to 4.3.1.
 It is important to always have the most recent and stable versions because they can contain a lot of corrections and new functionalities.

 After this, we step up to the construction of the component on “Reactive”.
 As referred before, this version introduced LifeCycle events in WebBlock (OnInitialize, OnReady, OnParametresChange, OnRender, and OnDestroy) as well as Client Actions.
 This allows us to have a better-structured code and subdivided, as the LifeCycle events, and also a higher performance regarding interactions with the framework from the Client-actions.

 This component only uses two LifeCycle Events, OnInitialize and OnReady, where we make the conversion of the data structures to feed the calendar and to initialize the configured calendar, respectively.